bobvan/SurgeBase/ReadMe.md

   * Solder cells in parallel.
   * Insulate with Kapton tape.
 * Solder battery to `B-` and `B+` pins of MCU.
+* Use foam mounting tape to secure batteries and PCB.
+* Use putty to stick assembly to shell.

 # Troubleshooting
 * If light blinks, MCU may by hung from power glitches while soldering the battery.
 Try briefly shorting the MCU `RST` pin to `GND` to reset it.